OEUG99/Knowledge-Garden/pages/Assembler.md

 			  The assembler encodes each instruction into machine-readable form.
 For example, a "LOAD" instruction  will be encoded into a specific number that represents "LOAD in the machine language.

 			  If the source program is meant to produce relocatable code, the assembler will also generate a relocation bit for each word of the object program.
-The
+The relocation bit indicated whether the word should be modified when the program is loaded into memory.

+			  Any literals used in the program
 	-